Maximal curves with respect to quadratic extensions over finite fields: Abelian surfaces isogenous to Jacobians of Hallouin-Perret-maximal curves

 \begin{enumerate} \item[(i)] $n$ even and $a=\pm 2 p^{\frac{n}{2}}$. \item[(ii)] $n$ even, $p \not\equiv 1 \pmod{3}$ and $a=\pm p^{\frac{n}{2}}$. \item[(iii)] $n$ odd and $a=0$. \item[(iv)] $n$ even, $p \not\equiv 1 \pmod{4}$ and $a=0$. \end{enumerate}

 \end{enumerate}

-In all these cases, $f(T)$ is the characteristic polynomial of an abelian surface defined over ${\mathbb F}_q$ which is isogenous to $E \times E$ where $E$ is a supersingular elliptic curve and its isogeny class contains the Jacobian of a DM-curve. \end{small}
+In all these cases, $f(T)$ is the characteristic polynomial of an abelian surface defined over ${\mathbb F}_q$ which is isogenous to $E \times E$ where $E$ is a supersingular elliptic curve and its isogeny class contains the Jacobian of a Hallouin-Perret-maximal curve. \end{small}

 \end{theorem}